Hubmakerlabs/hoover/doc/data.md

 The state at the `created_at` timestamp of the follow list of the user.

+This can be represented as a diff for each update event and snapshotted periodically to reduce total storage space utilization.

 - `repost`

 A simple broadcasting of a note with the attribution of reposting to a user.